neg-0/dod-fitness/backend_docs/project_overview.md

 3. Generate personalized workout and nutrition plans based on user data and goals
 4. Process and analyze fitness data to provide insights and progress tracking
 5. Ensure data security and compliance with DoD standards
+6. Support advanced features for a holistic fitness and wellness experience

 ## System Architecture